Shannyn Sossamon

-As a musician, she provided vocals and drums to Warpaint from 2004 to 2008.
-She abruptly left the group after recording their first EP.
-Sossamon's sole recording with the band is the 2009 EP Exquisite Corpse.

-In 2009, Sossamon began directing and producing shorts and music videos through her small production company, the Maudegone Theater.
-In 2019 she created a video channel called THE MAUDE ROOM, a variety show in which she serves as writer, director, and performer.
+As a musician, she provided vocals and drums for Warpaint from 2004 to 2008.
+She left the group after recording their first EP, Exquisite Corpse.
+In 2009, Sossamon began directing and producing shorts and music videos through her production company, the Maudegone Theater.

 Early life

 Shannon Marie Kahololani Sossamon was born in Hawaii, and was raised in Reno, Nevada.
 Her ancestry includes Dutch, English, French, German, Irish, Filipino, and Hawaiian.

 Her parents divorced when she was five, and Sossamon and her sister were then raised by her mother, who married Randy Goldman, a salesman and manager of an auto dealership.
 Sossamon attended Galena High School in Reno, graduating in 1995.

 The day after her high school graduation, she relocated to Los Angeles with two friends, to study dance.
 "Nothing compares to that feeling when you first leave home and arrive somewhere new," she once recalled.
 "When we woke up in the morning, just making coffee felt amazing.
 It felt like being so free – just to wake up and make coffee and look at our couch."
 The y in her first name was an alteration in 1995.